pragmasoft-ua/kite-chat-frontend/packages/kite-chat-component/README.md

 - ✅property converter for datetime property
 - ✅shared worker
 - ✅npm publishing, unpkg cdn
+- BUG: content window does not scroll properly
+- BUG: @base tailwind styles are not applicable in the context of wc (html, body)
-- ✅switch to monorepo with pnpm build - came back to npm because storybook seems has problems with pnpm links
+- switch to monorepo with pnpm build
-- ✅storybook
+- storybook - use absolute instead of fixed positioning to facilitate storybook stories (may be not needed)
 - file upload
 - display images
 - new N (unread) badge on toggle button, autoopen on incoming attr